bartificer/pbs-gallery/docs/index.md

 Set at the end of [instalment 88](https://bartificer.net/pbs88) with sample solution described in [instalment 89](https://bartificer.net/pbs89).

+> **Note** that the currency converter API used in these instalments has changed their TOS and their API.
+They now require an account be created and a security token passed to each AJAX call.
+They also rate-limit the use of the API, and free accounts can't use some previously available functionality.
+You will almost certainly need to update your code before submitting it to the gallery.
+{: .aside}

 * *no entries added yet*

 ## Currency Grid

 Set at the end of [instalment 89](https://bartificer.net/pbs89) with sample solution described in [instalment 92](https://bartificer.net/pbs92).

+> **Note** that the note above for the currency converter applie here too.
+{: .aside}

 * *no entries added yet*